 - Taking place over four days in June, the CMA Music Festival sees more than 400 artists perform over 70 hours of musical sets, sign autographs and take part in celebrity sports competitions.

 - Also in June, the Jefferson Street Jazz & Blues Festival is a two-day event celebrating the street’s vibrant community through arts, music and food.
 Local jazz and blues artists put on live performances, and local food vendors sell their wares.

 - September sees the Music City Food + Wine Festival take place over a weekend.
 Celebrity chefs from around the USA join local chefs, and wine and beverage makers to take part in panel discussions and demonstrations and to sample their latest culinary delights.

-Suggested itineraries featuring Nashville
+Suggested itinerary featuring Nashville